microsoft/wpa/.github/analyst_guide_getting_started.md

 ```

-The **wpa** is not yet released on CRAN, and therefore `install.packages()` will not work.
-If you prefer to do a local installation, you can download a .tar file from here.
+**wpa** is not yet released on CRAN, and therefore `install.packages()` will not work.
+If you prefer to do a local installation, you can download a .tar file from [here](https://github.com/microsoft/wpa/).

 ## Loading the wpa package
 One the installation is complete, you can can load the package with: